fuzzylabs/MindGPT/README.md

 docker push $acr_registry_uri/mindgpt:latest
 ```

-Line number 19 in [streamlit-deployment.yaml](./infrastructure/streamlit_k8s/streamlit-deployment.yaml#L19) should be updated to the name Docker image pushed to ACR, in this case it will be of format `<name-of-acr-registry>.azurecr.io/mindgpt`.
+Line number 19 in [streamlit-deployment.yaml](./infrastructure/streamlit_k8s/streamlit-deployment.yaml#L19) should be updated to match the Docker image name which we've just pushed to the ACR, and it will need to be in the following format: `<name-of-acr-registry>.azurecr.io/mindgpt`.

 Next, we apply the Kubernetes manifest to deploy the streamlit application on AKS.